Resending Certificates

-You may wish to have Certify'em reprocess one or more Google Form (Quiz) responses.
-For example, say you turned OFF Certify'em in your exam but still chose to accept responses in your Google Form.
-In order for individuals to receive their certificates, you would then need to go back and reprocess their responses.
+You may use this capability if, for example, you turned OFF Automatic Certification in your exam, but still chose to accept responses in your Google Form.
+In order for individuals to receive their certificates, you would then need to go back and manually process their Google Form responses.
+You might also use this feature to re-issue certificates to participants who for some reason did not receive theirs.

-1. Access the "Resend Certificates" Interface
+1. Access the "Issue Certificates Manually" Interface

 2. Locate the Response